kjlaw89/vsdl/README.md

 ## Contributing / Support

-This project was developed as a way of improving my understanding of V & C. I will not be providing active support for the project, but I'll happily except any pull requests.
+This project was developed as a way of improving my understanding of V & C. I will not be providing active support for the project, but I'll happily accept any pull requests.
 Use at your own discretion!